SAP-samples/teched2022-IN280/README.md

 This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.

+As IT landscapes with cloud applications and on-premise solutions are evolving quickly it is crucial today to oversee and react on business-critical issues instantly.
+The Integration & Exception Monitoring application of SAP Cloud ALM helps integration experts in their daily work to centrally get an overview of exceptions and failed messages across the entire landscape.
+In this session you will get a detailed overview on the capabilities of Integration Monitoring in SAP Cloud ALM.
+You will learn how to navigate through the application in order to monitor and analyze integration related issues and complete end-to-end message flows, how to search specific messages via application context information, how to configure scenarios and alerts and how to use the alert inbox.

 ## Overview

 This session introduces attendees to...